Sites across state offer screenings for covid-19

 TESTING SITES

-Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital will be offering tests at New Life Church in North Little Rock on Monday through Friday from now to May 1, from 10 a.m. to 4 p.m.
+Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital will be offering tests at New Life Church in North Little Rock on Monday through Friday from now to May 1, from 10 a.m.-4 p.m.

 [CORONAVIRUS: Click here for our complete coverage » arkansasonline.com/coronavirus]